 A fixture is a permanent part of a house or apartment.
-A fixture is real property and conveys with the transfer of real estate.
-It is not personal property.
-This means it is something that will be sold with the house.
-It will not be removed by the seller before the house is transferred to the buyer.
+A fixture is real property and conveys with the transfer of real estate; it is not personal property.
+This means it will be sold with the house and it will not be removed by the seller before the house is transferred to the buyer.

 Guidelines for Fixtures

-Here are the five tests, called M-A-R-I-A., California courts use to determine what is a fixture and what is not.
+Here are the five tests, called M-A-R-I-A, that California courts use to determine what is a fixture and what is not.
 Not every test needs to be met, however.

-- Method of Attachment: Is the item permanently affixed to the wall, ceiling, or flooring by using nails, glue, cement, pipes, or screws?
-You may be able to unscrew and remove a light fixture, but it was affixed and will probably be considered to be a fixture, as implied by the very name.
+- Method of attachment: Is the item permanently affixed to the wall, ceiling, or flooring using glue, cement, pipes, or screws?
+You may be able to unscrew and remove a light fixture, but it was affixed and will probably be considered a fixture, as implied by the name.

 - Adaptability: If the item becomes an integral part of the home, it cannot be removed.
-Flooring is an example, even if you could remove it such as with a floating laminate floor.
-A built-in refrigerator could be unplugged and removed, but it is considered to be a fixture because it fits inside a specified space.
+Flooring is an example.
+Although technically a floating laminate floor can be removed, it's considered part of the home and is a fixture.
+A built-in refrigerator could be unplugged and removed, but it is considered a fixture because it fits inside a specified space.

-- The Intention of the Party: When the item was attached.
-When the item was installed, if you intended it to be permanent, it is a fixture.
+- The intention of the party: When the item was installed, if you intended it to be permanent, it is a fixture.
 If you installed a built-in bookcase or planted rose bushes, they were intended to be permanent.